What is The Difference between Ovarian Cysts and PCOS?

 - High levels of male hormones

 Most ovarian cysts occur naturally as a result of the normal menstrual cycle (functional cysts) and during the childbearing years.
-Usually, these cysts are harmless and will disappear on their own without the need for medical attention.
+Usually, these cysts are harmless and will disappear naturally on their own after a few months, without the need for medical attention.

 Ovarian cyst symptoms are very similar to those found in women with PCOS, such as irregular or non-existent periods, acne and weight gain.
 Other ovarian cyst symptoms may include pelvic pain, high blood pressure, lower back pain, abdominal pressure and nausea.